Dannyj1/HadesIIRandomizer/README.md

 - `ScaleStats`: Scales enemy and miniboss stats in the earlier areas, so you do not have to spent ages on a single enemy.
 Default: `true`.

 ## Known Issues
-- Some enemies are blacked out or have strange textures when spawning in a different area than their normal area.
-I will try to fix this, but I am not sure if it is possible.
 - Some encounters in later areas might be a bit too long and have a lot of enemies.
-- Some ability graphics are glitched after being randomized.
-Not sure how to fix this yet or if it can be fixed at all.

 ## Roadmap
 - See if randomizing enemies spawned by Chronos and Scylla is fun or not.